fluent/fluentd-docs-gitbook/plugins/output/README.md

 </match>
 ```

 NOTE: `<secondary>` plugin receives the primary's buffer chunk directly.
+So, you
-So, you need to check if your secondary plugin works with primary setting.
+need to check if your secondary plugin works with the primary setting.

 ------------------------------------------------------------------------